trondreitan/layeranalyzer/README.md

 Code:

 * The R package, layeranalyzer_0.1.0.tar.gz, uses the same underlying C++ code (layeranalyzer.cpp).
 It can be installed with the R code: install.packages("https://github.com/trondreitan/layeranalyzer/raw/master/layeranalyzer_0.1.0.tar.gz",type="source") or install_github(repo="trondreitan/layeranalyzer",dependencies=FALSE,build_vignettes=TRUE) if devtools is installed.
+Note that if vignettes are activated, you need the rmarkdown and markdown packages also!
+On Linux at least, you need the program 'pandoc' also (not in R but on the Linux machine).
+You might need sudo rights for that.
+If this is too troublesome, use the option 'vignettes=FALSE' instead.
 See "troubleshooting" for technical issues.

 * A new install file for upcoming versio has been added, which can be installed with install.packages("https://github.com/trondreitan/layeranalyzer/raw/master/layeranalyzer_0.1.1.tar.gz",type="source").
 The version already has a few debug changes due to changes in the "class" function.
 I have also added code for doing prediction as a separate task from parameter inference ("calibration").
 However, the R interface hasn't been finished and then there is the testing, so more will come.